 Material & Style

-• The most important factor to look at when it comes to material or fabric is it being breathable.
+- The most important factor to consider when it comes to material or fabric is breathability.

-• You should also decide whether you want an option that is either reusable or single-use since most postpartum undies are only meant for single use.
+- You should also decide whether you want an option that is reusable or single-use, since most postpartum undies are meant for single use.

 Compression

-Some practitioners suggest new moms are to look for postpartum underwear that has compression, especially if they’ve gone through a C-section.
+Some practitioners suggest new moms look for postpartum underwear that has compression, especially if they’ve gone through a C-section.
 Though it really depends on your individual circumstances and preferences.
-Some people hate the way it makes them feel and cannot tolerate the constriction but others find it supportive and eases pain.
-If you have any concerns about compression consult your care provider directly.
+Some people hate the way it makes them feel and cannot tolerate the constriction, but others find it supportive and eases pain.
+If you have any concerns about compression, consult your care provider directly.

 Absorbency

-In terms of what you should be looking for when it comes to absorbency, postpartum bleeding can change quite significantly week by week.
+In terms of what to look for in absorbency, postpartum bleeding can change quite significantly week by week.

 Read more about what to expect from postpartum bleeding, with our guide from a Midwife: How Long Does Postpartum Bleeding Last?
 Midwife Hayley Oakes Shares What You Need to Know.